The Saint (TV series): Series overview

-In the UK, ITV4 has broadcast colour episodes, and Talking Pictures TV airing the black and white episodes.
+In the UK, ITV4 has broadcast colour episodes, with Talking Pictures TV and That's TV airing the black and white episodes.
 In the US, FamilyNet and RTV have aired both the black-and-white and colour episodes.
 MeTV has also broadcast the series.
 In March 2015, the CBS-owned Decades digital cable network aired a "Series Binge" marathon of the show as part of "Countdown to Decades", a soft-launch prelude to the network's official launch in May 2015.
 The marathon featured every episode of the series aired back to back.
 The marathon began on 30 March at 5 pm Eastern Time and ended on 3 April at 11 pm.
 The broadcast network This TV has been running three or four episodes in a block on Saturday evenings since April 2018, starting at either 11:00pm or midnight (depending on the running time of the movie scheduled to air ahead of it).
 Later in October, This TV added a two-episode-per-weekday run at 7:00am, independently sequenced of the continued Saturday night airings.
 Neither includes the two-part episodes referenced in the previous paragraph.